Place Versailles: History

 From 1973 to 1987, Place Versailles was anchored by The Bay, Miracle Mart, Steinberg and Pascal's.

 Miracle Mart at Place Versailles was rebranded under the M brand name on August 19, 1987; one of the last stores in Montreal to transition to the new nameplate.

 In the late 1980s, Place Versailles expanded again and a new section was built with two floors, instead of one floor as in the rest of the mall.

 On May 16, 1991, the Pascal's hardware chain went bankrupt.
 The store at Place Versailles closed at the end of July 1991.

-Except for three other locations, the vast majority of the Pascal's chain had already shuttered by the time the Place Versailles store closed.
-Rona - Le Quincailler and Fabricville both took the space during the first half of 1992, the latter opening specifically on May 13.
-A SAQ store and other small tenants also took the former space of Pascal.
+Fabricville opened its current store May 13, 1992.

-Following the bankruptcy and liquidation of the M retain chain in early July 1992, the Place Versailles store was closed on August 29, 1992.
-Mirroring what had happened to Pascal's a year before, the M store at Place Versailles was among the last four locations to close chainwide.
+Following the bankruptcy and liquidation of the M retain chain in June 1992, the Place Versailles store was closed on August 29, 1992.
 Also in 1992, Steinberg was converted to Maxi.

-From 1993 to 2003, it was anchored by The Bay, Zellers, Maxi, and Rona- Le Quincailler.
+From then on and until about 2003, Place Versailles was anchored by The Bay, Maxi, Zellers and Rona - Le Quincailler.